 Sleep Problems and Mood

-If I were to choose one factor that has the most influence on mood, it
+If I were to choose one factor that has the most influence, it

 would be sleep.
 Many sleep problems can lower mood, including, for instance,